-Also, hemoglobin is a complex protein found in mammalian blood, but chlorophyll is a hydrocarbon found in the leaves of plants.
-It's main function is to generate the energy required to produce the oxygen we breath.
-(See Figure 1.)
+Also, hemoglobin is a complex protein found in mammalian blood, whereas chlorophyll is a hydrocarbon found in the leaves of plants - its main function being to generate the energy required to produce the oxygen we breath.
+(Figure 1.)

 Fig. 1.
 Chlorophyll can only assist oxygen production inside a live, biologically active plant cell in the same way that a mitochondrion can only produce energy inside a live human or animal cell.
 Therefore, damaging the plant cell e.g. by juicing, destroys chlorophyll's biochemical functionality making it unable to influence oxygen production.

-In 1947, US Army surgeon Lieutenant-Colonel Bowers reported remarkable recovery of infected wounds through the use of a commercial product and mistakenly attributed his results to chlrophyll.
-His obervations included:
+In 1947, US Army surgeon Lieutenant-Colonel Bowers reported remarkable recovery of infected wounds by applying Chlorophyllin.
+Mistakenly attributing his results to chlorophyll.
+He noted:

 - Acceleration of tissue recovery when used as a dressing, particularly for burns.

 - A drying effect in cases of abscesses, sinus tracts, surface wounds and bone infection.Bowers also reported faster healing of anal fistulas, Crohn's disease, ulcerative colitis, bedsores, bone fractures and gunshot wounds.

 Laboratory evidence adds to our understanding of wheatgrass healing

 In 1987, Rhone Poulenc Laboratories in Paris discovered that wheatgrass extract contained numerous ligands - molecules that bind to various cell receptors throughout the body (e.g. in skin, blood vessels, muscles), which signal to the brain various sensations such as pain, heat, cold and pressure.